What Killed Blackboard

 Blackboard announced its move to a fully SaaS model on AWS in 2014.
 The goal was straightforward: migrate all clients off self-hosted and managed-hosting deployments to a multi-tenant cloud architecture.

-Six years later, only about half of clients had migrated to SaaS.
+Six years later, by mid-2020, only about half of clients had migrated to SaaS — roughly 844 out of ~1,700, according to Phil Hill's analysis of Blackboard's own numbers.
 The company was running three completely different deployment models simultaneously:

 Each model required different code paths, different support structures, different security configurations, and different operational procedures.
-As Phil Hill — the leading EdTech analyst who tracked Blackboard's trajectory for over a decade — documented: the company had "an albatross around their neck with the need to support different code bases and deployment models."
+As Phil Hill documented at the time: the company had "an albatross around their neck with the need to support different code bases and deployment models."

 This was not a technology problem.
 It was a deployment orchestration problem.
 The company was trying to migrate thousands of institutional clients to the cloud without a system that could manage the migration itself.